apmaros/kube/README.md

 # Kube

 Kube project walks trough core kubernetes concepts with  working examples.
-All example used in documentation are in [/templates] directory.
+All example used in documentation are in [templates](templates) directory.

 It is recommended to use following tools:
 - kubectl - <https://kubernetes.io/docs/tasks/tools/>